Chris Hill (basketball): Early life

 He attended Indian Creek Elementary in Indianapolis.
 Hill played high school basketball at Lawrence North High School in Indianapolis, Indiana where he was a 2001 All-State selection and an honorable mention Associated Press All-State honoree in 2000.
 He also set school records for both career and single-season passing yardage and touchdowns as the school's quarterback.

+As a freshman basketball player, he set the school single-game record with 8 three point shots made during a 28-point outing in a victory over Terre Haute South Vigo High School that extended Lawrence North's record to 21–0.
+Lawrence North then lost to Terre Haute North Vigo High School in the regular season finale before the 1999 Indiana High School Athletic Association (IHSAA) Class 4A playoffs began.
+Hill was a 1999 All-state honorable mention honoree as a sophomore.
+He averaged 14 points, 4.5 assists that year.